 About Oregon Health Authority:

 Helping people and communities achieve optimum physical, mental, and social well-being through partnerships, prevention, and access to quality, affordable health care is the mission of the Oregon Health Authority.
 Problem Gambling Services is part of OHA’s Health System Division.
-Oregon invests more than five million dollars annually to reduce and/or prevent the negative effects of gambling.
+Oregon invests more than seven million dollars annually to reduce and/or prevent the negative effects of gambling.

 About Oregon Council on Problem Gambling: